lmorchard/glitch-feeder/README.md

 - Implement a proper FeedFolder model with sub-folders
 - OPML live playlist subscription
 - Variable maxage per feed with AIMD adjustment based on when new items are found
+- Next folder / next feed button at bottom of feeds list